 Described as one amongst a generation of Italian designers who ‘turned the language of design on its head’ following the Second World War,

-Family was always integral to Achille; he set up his first design office with his brother Livio and Pier Giacomo (also renowned designers in their own right).
+Family was always integral to Achille; he set up his first design office with his brothers Livio and Pier Giacomo (also renowned designers in their own right).

 He established a studio in Milan in 1944 and from there his career flourished as he went on to become known worldwide.